PrimeDAO/deals-docs/published-md-files/partnered-deal.md

 Click on <kbd>ADD TOKEN +</kbd>, this will open up a box in which you’ll be able to input the Token details.

-For each type of token that a DAO want to swap you’d need to provide these details:
+For each type of token that a DAO wants to swap you’d need to provide these details:

 1. The native address of the token to swap.
 2. The **Total Amount of Tokens to Swap** which defines the total amount of tokens that will be transferred to the other DAO during the swap.
 You can adjust this amount at any time before the beginning of the Funding phase of the deal.
 3. The **Instant Transfer Setup and the Vesting setup**
-    - Toggle the vesting schedule to define how much of the tokens are instantly transferred to the other DAO versus how much of your token are vested once the deal is executed on-chain.
+    - Toggle the vesting schedule to define how many of your tokens are instantly transferred to the other DAO versus how many are vested once the deal is executed on-chain.
 The Instant Transfer amount will be immediately sent to the other DAO's treasury address, whereas the Vested amount is the amount of tokens that will be released progressively throughout the total Vesting period defined in the Vesting setup in the next step below.
     - If you have defined a Vested amount, once the deal is executed on-chain, that amount will start to be released linearly throughout the Vesting period.
 If you define a Cliff period, tokens will not be claimable before the Cliff period ends.
 If you don't define a Cliff period, tokens will be progressively available to be claimed on a daily basis after the Vesting period starts.
 4. The **Funding Period**
     - In this step you can setup the non-extendable number of days that both parties have to complete to fully fund and execute the swap.
 If the Deal Representative(s) and the Proposal Lead have failed to do that within this agreed upon timeframe, the deal is considered failed.
-Make sure that you set a reasonable Funding Period that takes in consideration the time needed to pass the deals through the governance processes of both parties.
+Make sure that you set a reasonable Funding Period that takes into consideration the time needed to pass the deal through the governance processes of both parties.

 ## Terms